-What is now a huge pilgrimage site (and a big business) has humble origins.
-In February 1858 Bernadette Soubirous, a 14-year-old miller's daughter, claimed she saw the Virgin Mary in the Grotte de Massabielle, near the Gave de Pau (in all, she had 18 visions).
-Bernadette dug in the grotto, releasing a gush of water from a spot where no spring had flowed before.
-From then on, pilgrims thronged the Massabielle rock for the water's supposed healing powers, though church authorities reacted skeptically.
-It took four years for the miracle to be authenticated by Rome and a sanctuary erected over the grotto.
-In 1864 the first organized procession was held.
-Today there are six official annual pilgrimages between Easter and All Saints' Day, the most important being on August 15.
-In fall and winter there are far fewer visitors, but that will be a plus for those in search of peace and tranquility.
+Lourdes wouldn't even be on the map if it weren't for this deep grotto near the Gave de Pau where 14-year-old Bernadette Soubirous first claimed to see visions of the Virgin Mary in 1858.
+Church authorities initially reacted with skepticism: it took four years for the miracle to be authenticated by Rome and a sanctuary erected over the grotto.
+But in 1864 the first organized procession was held.
+Now there are six official annual pilgrimages between Easter and All Saints' Day, the most important being on August 15.
+In fall and winter there are far fewer visitors, but that will be a plus for those in search of peace and tranquillity.

 Lourdes, 65100, France